CREST: Universal Safety Guardrails Through Cluster-Guided Cross-Lingual Transfer: Data and Code Statement

 \section{Data and Code Statement}

-We release the CREST-Base model checkpoint publicly on HuggingFace.
-All datasets, translated corpora, training code, and evaluation scripts developed for this work will be made available upon acceptance to support transparency and reproducibility.
-Distribution of language-specific datasets will follow their original licenses.
-Any proprietary corpora used during development are excluded from release.
-The CREST-Large model is not released as open weights.
-It is a proprietary guardrail model currently accessible only to Repello AI customers.
-Pending internal review, a public release may be considered in the future.
+The CREST-Base model checkpoint is publicly available on HuggingFace\footnote{\url{https://huggingface.co/repelloai/CREST-Base}}.
+All datasets, translation corpora, and hyperparameter configurations developed for this work are released to support transparency and reproducibility.
+The released resources\footnote{\url{https://huggingface.co/repelloai}} include multilingual safety and robustness benchmarks spanning multiple language clusters, along with all translated corpora used for training and evaluation to facilitate future research.

+Access to language-specific datasets adheres to their original licenses, and proprietary corpora are excluded from public release in accordance with distribution restrictions.
+The CREST-Large model is not released as open weights yet; pending internal review, a public release may be considered in the future.